-Kitron has been monitoring the latest developments in the EU Taxonomy and analysed the group's activities in light of the Taxonomy criteria.
+Kitron has been monitoring the latest developments in the EU Taxonomy and has analysed the group's activities in light of the Taxonomy criteria.
+Kitron is also preparing for the EU's Corporate Sustainability Reporting Directive (CSRD), which will apply to Kitron and influence the company's sustainability reporting in the coming years.